 So the president should not go because it is a waste of taxpayer money and it is a dangerous thing to do.

-In other words, Obama is risking his life and that of the team traveling with him with this trip.
+In other words, Obama is risking his life and that of the team traveling with him on this trip.
 Kenya is so bad that Obama should take a pass on the place, is what Dovere is saying.

-The place is so bad not just because of al-Shabaab in the neighborhoods, but because the place where the the president’s father was born is a mess with its rusty slums.
+The place is so bad not just because of al-Shabaab in the neighborhoods, but because the place where the president’s father was born is a mess with its rusty slums.
 Why should Obama take such a risk?
 Why should the president of the United States do this?
 Why?

 Then Dovere continues:

-“There’s also the possibility that a visit could incite trouble, either by Al-Shabaab or by members of the Luo tribe, looking to capitalize on the visit of the world’s most famous Luo to attempt to make a point to the Kikuyu-run government.”
+“There’s also the possibility that a visit could invite trouble, either by Al-Shabaab or by members of the Luo tribe, looking to capitalize on the visit of the world’s most famous Luo to attempt to make a point to the Kikuyu-run government.”

 I don’t know what to say about this.

 But it amazes me that the writer is worried about things breaking loose in Kenya and causing trouble for the president.
 What about the things which have already broken loose here in America and causing trouble for everyone.

 What about the millions of military-style guns on American streets and what about the hundreds of Americans killed by their fellow Americans in the name of freedom.